staeter/work-in-progress/dialogue.md

 ### Privacy vs Openness

 A lot of usage data has to be available in order to build good recommender systems (*expressive*).
 Privacy entails anonymity which makes it hard to discriminate bots and causes a lack of individual accountability (*empathic*, *democratic* and *informative*).
+It also hinders the ability to gather usage data that can inform the platform's development (*empirical*).

 -- wip